thedarkjester/ConsensysAssignment/README.md

 Anyone can register a shop and manage their products.

+An example walkthrough without the XSS Attack prevention can be seen at [Youtube walkthrough](https://www.youtube.com/watch?v=RmaDAcDguHk "Walkthrough")

-A walkthrough video is available at: [Walkthrough video 1](https://github.com/thedarkjester/ConsensysAssignment/raw/main/Videos/VideoWalkthrough1.mp4 "video1") - that shows the functionality.
+A walkthrough video is available at: [Walkthrough video 1](https://github.com/thedarkjester/ConsensysAssignment/raw/main/Videos/VideoWalkthrough1.mp4 "No metamask") - that shows the functionality.

 There are two things to note:
-1. The video hides MetaMask from view
+1. The video in video 1 hides MetaMask from view
 2. There is a point that funds (2.5 ETH) are send directly to the main site contract - similar functionality applies to the Shops themselves
+3. Video 2 does not include the security showcase

 ## Directory structure